MMunibas/MDCM/README.md

 # MDCM-2.0
 Updated machine learning code to fit Minimal Distributed Charge Models (MDCMs).
 Features include:

-* Fitting atom-centered multipolar charge models to the molecular ESP, using either constrained Least-Squares fitting (recommended) or Differential Evolution (DE)
+* Fitting atom-centered multipolar charge models to the molecular ESP, using either constrained Least-Squares fitting (recommended) or Differential Evolution (DE) (not recommended)
 * Fitting distributed atomic charge models that can be combined to provide an initial population for subsequent DE fitting of molecules or fragments
 * DE fitting of molecular fragments or functional groups to the multipolar ESP, allowing fitting of larger molecules with more charges than would be computationally feasible by fitting all charges in the molecule simultaneously
 * Combination of fitted fragment models to create a good initial guess for refinement of a total molecular model